gophergala2016/rex/docs/design.md

 All connected clients receive a stream of the server event log.
 This stream is consumed from an HTTP endpoint as a chunked response.

-    GET /rex/v0/events HTTP/1.1
+    GET /rex/v0/events?start=0 HTTP/1.1

+Whener the client needs to reconnect to the event stream they make another request like above but update the **start** parameter to be the index of the first event they would like to receive.

-Events and indexed and persist in the log for the application lifetime so clients clients may ensure (within reasonable limits) that they will consume all events in the order they were generated on the server.
+Events and indexed and will persist in the log for the application lifetime so clients clients may ensure (within reasonable limits) that they will consume all events in the order they were generated on the server.

+While the framework does not support it at this time, the server will eventually be able to perform both compaction and persistence for the event log to produce more robust applications.